All Episodes

 No, no, no.

-I don't own a Vespa anymore.
+I don't own a VESPA anymore.

-I sold the Vespa.
+I sold the VESPA.

-I got rid of the Vespa.
+I got rid of the VESPA.

-I couldn't be seen uh riding a Vespa.
+I couldn't be seen riding a VESPA.

 Well, I tell you, we are all inclusive ride.

-So you are you gonna jump in?
+Now, are you going to jump in?

 And we just want to be welcoming to all of those great candidates that are coming into Iowa and meeting with all of our voters.

-And the Roast and Ride on Saturday will be probably the largest uh single event in Iowa where voters can come out and see all of those candidates all together at one time.
+And the Roast and Ride on Saturday will be probably the largest single event in Iowa where voters can come out and see all of those candidates all together at one time.

 So we're really encouraging folks to come out.

-Um it'll be again at the Iowa State Fairgrounds in Des Moines.
+It'll be, again, at the Iowa State Fairgrounds in Des Moines.

 We've got all kinds of folks joining us.

-It's gonna be great entertainment, great food.
+It's going to be great entertainment, great food.

 Of course, the motorcycle ride in the morning.